podondra/bayesian-redshift/README.md

-# bdl-redshift
+# Bayesian Redshift

-Bayesian deep learning to predict redshift with uncertainty
+Bayesian learning to predict redshift with uncertainty.